Didier Queloz: Career and research

+Early research and discovery of 51 Pegasi b (1990–1995)

 Didier Queloz is at the origin of the "exoplanet revolution" in astrophysics when as part of his PhD at the University of Geneva, with his supervisor, they discovered the first exoplanet around a main sequence star.

 In 1995 with Michel Mayor announced a giant planet orbiting the star 51 Pegasi; the planet was identified as 51 Pegasi b and determined to be of a Hot Jupiter.
 The planet was detected by the measurement of small periodic changes in stellar radial velocity produced by the orbiting planet.
 Detecting this small variability by the Doppler effect had been possible thanks to the development of a new type of spectrograph, ELODIE, installed at the Haute-Provence Observatory, combined creative approach to measuring precise stellar radial velocity.

 For this achievement, they were awarded half of the 2019 Nobel Prize in Physics "for the discovery of an exoplanet orbiting a solar-type star" resulting in "contributions to our understanding of the evolution of the universe and Earth's place in the cosmos."

 This seminal discovery has spawned a revolution in astronomy and kickstarted the research field of exoplanets.
 Over the next 25 years, Didier Queloz's main scientific contributions have essentially been focused to expand our detection and measurement capabilities of these systems to retrieve information on their physical structure.
 The goal is to better understand their formation and evolution by comparison with the Solar System.
 In the course of his career, he developed new astronomical equipment, novel observational approaches, and detection algorithms.
 He participated and conducted programs leading to the detection of hundred planets, including breakthrough results.

+Development of radial velocity techniques and instrumentation (mid-1990s–early 2000s)

 Early in his career, he identified stellar activity as a potential limitation for planet detection.
 He published a reference paper describing how to disentangle stellar activity from a planetary signal using proxies, including new algorithms that have become standard practice in all planet publications based on precise Doppler spectroscopy data.
 With this work he set the foundation to optimize measurements of stellar radial velocity that is still in use today.

 Queloz received the 2011 BBVA Foundation Frontiers of Knowledge Award of Basic Sciences (co-winner with Mayor) for developing new astronomical instruments and experimental techniques that led to the first observation of planets outside the Solar System.